top of page

 How to get to Chefchaouen

-With buses running daily from Tangier, Rabat, Casablanca and Fes, getting to Chefchaouen is relatively straightforward.
-Of these transportation hubs, Tangier is the closest at just three hours away.
 From Fes, it’s around four hours while Rabat is a five-hour journey.
 Travelling by bus from Casablanca to Chefchaouen is around nine hours, so it’s recommended you break up the journey with a night or two in Fes.

-The most comfortable and convenient option is booking a private transfer, especially if you're traveling in a group.
+The most comfortable and convenient option is booking a private transfer, especially if you're travelling in a group.
 You'll get door-to-door service directly to your hotel or riad, avoiding the hassle of lugging bags to a bus station or negotiating fares with taxi drivers.

 cat sitting on steps in blue streets of chefchaouen